OpenNaja/cobra-tools/docs/Development/Reverse-Engineering/OVL-File-Formats.md

     Notice that `ptr_0` has been renamed to `array_0`, its `type` changed to `ArrayPointer`.
 Its sub-struct is set to `template="Sub1"`, counted by `arg="count_0"`.

-## Some general strategies:
+## Tips & Tricks

-### Identifying counts for pointers
+!!! info "Identifying counts for pointers"
     You'll want to compare the data size of the sub-structs with candidates for counts.
 If you find integer divisions, you have a likely match.
 Be aware that these are memory representations and (array) data can be and often is padded to align with 16 bytes offsets.

+    In most but not all formats, the count somewhat counter-intuitively _follows_ the array pointer.

+!!! info "Data type of sub-structs"
+    A quick way to determine the data type of sub-structs is looking at the stack log.

+    - Are there any pointers in the sub-struct? &rarr; it must be a struct too
+    - Is its length not divisible by 8? &rarr; it is most likely a ZString

+!!! info "Finding rare pointers"
+    You can easily miss out on conditional pointers if you don't look at all files of a format in the stack log, as null pointers don't necessarily appear in the stack log.

+    Once you have defined and implemented a preliminary struct, open an OVL containing your format with `Debug Mode` turned on.
+All instances of the struct are then checked for pointers missing from the XML specification and you will receive warnings in the console if any are found.

+!!! info "Naming arrays and counts"
+    If you follow naming conventions for arrays and counts, the count is automatically hidden from the XML on extraction and calculated on injection.
+Consider the following examples:

+    - [ ] dependencies, dependency_count
+    - [x] dependencies, dependencies_count
+    - [x] dependencies, num_dependencies

-### Homogeneous data with no obvious pattern
+!!! info "Homogeneous data with no obvious pattern"
     Assuming you have identified the data type already: Modify data, put ingame, observe changes to identify the meaning of the data.